-Also on September 3, 2013, Optical Devices filed a complaint in the United States District Court for the District of Delaware against the Company and subsidiary MediaTek USA Inc., alleging that the Company's optical disc drive chips infringe the above referenced patent.
-The operations of the Company and subsidiary MediaTek USA Inc. would not be materially affected by this case.
+Also on December 16, 2016, ZiiLabs filed a complaint in the United States District Court for the Eastern District of Texas against MTK and subsidiary MediaTek USA Inc., alleging infringement of the above referenced patents.
+The court dismissed the claims with prejudice against the Company and MediaTek USA Inc. pursuant to the parties' joint motion on August 10, 2017.